 - Collision–Coalescence: Large liquid drop scavenges smaller liquid drops as it falls.

 - Riming: Falling ice collects liquid water, which freezes on its surface.

-- Capture Nucleation: Large liquid drop captures small ice particle, which acts as an ice nuclei and causes the large drop to freeze.
-The particle that is collected can be either an ice nuclei (IN) or a piece of ice, which also is a good ice nuclei.
+- Capture Nucleation: Large liquid drop captures small ice particle, which acts as an ice nucleus and causes the large drop to freeze.
+The particle that is collected can be either an ice nucleus (IN) or a piece of ice, which also is a good ice nucleus.
 In either case, the supercooled liquid drop freezes on contact with the IN.

 For a cloud drop at rest, gravity is the only external force.
-Once the cloud drop accelerates, then the air resistance forms another force called drag, which is a function of the velocity.
+Once the cloud drop starts to fall, then the air resistance forms another force called drag, which is a function of the velocity.

 The growth of a cloud drop into a precipitation drop by collision–coalescence is given by the equation:

 - mL is the mass of the large drop that is falling,